Omahans overwhelmingly approve $200 million bond issue

 “The long-term bond funding will greatly reduce our annual road repair costs and allow us to spend your tax dollars wisely,” she said.

-The bond issue will generate $40 million more in city street funding over the next five years to repair and maintain roads across Omaha, in every City Council district and dozens of neighborhoods.
+The bond issue will generate $40 million more in city street funding in each of the next five years to repair and maintain roads across Omaha, in every City Council district and dozens of neighborhoods.
 The money will address neighborhood streets, arterial streets and unimproved roads that were never built to city standards.

 City officials haven’t specified which roads and residential areas will see construction first, but they have created a list of priority projects that encompass about $80 million to $100 million worth of work.